pierrecariou/SEPA-generator/README.md

 | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  |
 | ...           | ...           | ...           | ...           | ...           | ...           |

-The order does not matter.
+The column order does not matter.
 Some error messages will be displayed if you're not respeccting the right formatting for the infos.

+3. Select the Execution Date for the operations.

-3. The ouptut (XML) file will be created at the location of your choice.
+4. The ouptut (XML) file will be created at the location of your choice.

 ## Authors